windytan/redsea/CONTRIBUTING.md

 breaks.
 So no worries.
 Our maintainer can help complete the PR as time allows.
 However, note that this is still a hobby project.

+Let's face it, C++ is memory-unsafe and not the easiest language at that.
+But there are things we can do to make it safer and more usable for us:

 * Squashed commits with clear and concise [commit messages](https://www.gitkraken.com/learn/git/best-practices/git-commit-message) are preferred.
 Use force-push to update the PR branch if necessary.
 * Since 1.0, we wish to have tests in repo for all new features or bugfixes.
 The tests can be unit tests written in [Catch2](https://github.com/catchorg/Catch2/) (see `test/unit.cc`), or they can be end-to-end tests against the CLI executable itself (some Perl examples in `test/cli.pl`).
 Perl is only used for testing; all code should pass Perl::Critic level 3.
-* C++ style is described in `.clang-format`, but this is not strict and serious for every commit.
+* C++ style is described in `.clang-format`; format-on-save is recommended.
-* But we are serious about C++14 compatibility, so unfortunately more modern features can't be used.
+* We aim for C++14 compatibility, so unfortunately more modern features can't be used.
 * We have some static analysis rules described in `.clang-tidy`.
 * Keep in mind redsea has a real-time requirement and it might be run on some low-end 32-bit embedded platform.
 Unfortunately we don't have automated tests for this.
 * Try to avoid resorting to manual memory management.
 We have an address sanitizer in CI but currently no leak checks.

-* Some design philosophy:
+Some design philosophy:
 * Each JSON line should somehow correspond to a single RDS group.
 But this may well change in the future, for any good reason.
 * All JSON output should validate successfully against `schema.json`.
 * Data spread over multiple groups should be withdrawn until fully received, unless the user specifies the `--show-partial` option.
 * The hex output should be compatible with RDS Spy, the (unaffiliated) Windows GUI software.
 (Yes, it's difficult to automate this test)
 * GUI features are outside of our scope
 * Preferably redsea should not create any files in the file system; instead all output should be via stdout if possible

 The project uses [semantic versioning](https://semver.org/).